PrestaShop/prestashop.github.io/news/_posts/2015-08-03-icon-pack-beta.markdown

 ### How does it work?

-+We embed this pack in a webfont so you can use it on your PrestaShop themes, modules and even your own website.
+We embed this pack in a webfont so you can use it on your PrestaShop themes, modules and even your own website.

 As an open-source project, we believe in improving product design together.
 This PrestaShop icon-set is a little contribution to make things look better.